Rectangular diagrams of surfaces: distinguishing Legendrian knots: Basic moves of rectangular diagrams of surfaces

 Denote by~$f$ the framing of~$Q$ corresponding to the admissible framing of~$\widehat Q$ induced by~$F$.
 For this framing, a vertex~$v\in Q$ has type~`$\diagup$' if~$F$ is tangent to~$\xi_+$ along~$\widehat v$, and type~`$\diagdown$' if~$F$ is tangent to~$\xi_-$ along~$\widehat v$.

 The relative twist of~$\xi_-$ with respect to~$\xi_+$ along~$\widehat v$, $v\in\mathbb T^2$, is equal to~$\pi$.
 Therefore,

-We proceed by induction in the sum~$\sum_{i=1}^n|k_i|$, which will be referred to as \emph{the framing distance between $\widehat\Pi$ and~$F$}.
+Now we proceed by induction in the sum~$\sum_{i=1}^n|k_i|$, which will be referred to as \emph{the framing distance between~$\widehat\Pi$ and~$F$}.
 The induction base is trivial.
-Indeed, if the framing distance between~$\widehat\Pi$ and~$F$ is zero, then the isotopy~$\psi$ above can be chosen so that the tangent plane to the surface be fixed during the isotopy at any point of~$\widehat Q$.
+Indeed, if the framing distance between~$\widehat\Pi$ and~$F$ is zero, then the isotopy~$\psi$ above can be chosen so that the tangent plane to the surface be fixed at any point of~$\widehat Q$ during the isotopy.
 We simply take~$\Pi'=\Pi$.

 Suppose that~$\sum_{i=1}^n|k_i|>0$.
 To make the induction step, we show how to find a rectangular diagram of a surface~$\Pi_1$ such that the surface~$\widehat\Pi_1$ is $C^1$-close to~$\widehat\Pi$ outside~$U$, intersects~$\overline U$ in an annulus, and has a smaller framing distance from~$F$ than~$\widehat\Pi$ has.
 There are several cases to consider.